“Dear Mr Leonard Cohen, What inspires you to write‘the song "Hallelujah"?

 From My Friend Leonard Cohen: Darkness and Praise, NY Times

 I have been in the Blue Mountains now for more than a month...
-Moving from the familiarity and warmth of Asia to a new terrain, climate, culture, history, rhythm of life, not to mention the changes in lifestyle, social relationships, even the mode of transportations, have been both exhilarating and painfully jarring for my mind to adjust.
+Moving from the familiarity and warmth of Asia to a new terrain, climate, culture, history, rhythm of life, not to mention the changes in lifestyle, social relationships, even the mode of transportations.
+All have been both exhilarating and painfully jarring for my mind to adjust.
 As a self-professed seasoned traveler, I thought I was well setup for this big move - mentally, emotionally.
 The physical acclimatisation is just a matter of time.
 Well, much to my own surprise (and demise), the transition has been harder than I thought.

 Starting with the never-ending feat to NOT be cold, I also miss the openness of an international community of like-minded friends, the ease of hopping onto a motorbike for a yummy hot bowl of Khao Soi, the affordability of a laid-back lifestyle, the friendliness of the Thai people, and the list goes on...
 Even though I've always embraced solitude, I have somehow lost myself in a deep sense of loneliness, cut off from the familiarity of things, places, and experiences that I could usually turn to when I needed a refuge.
 I found myself confronted by an unsettling discomfort, as my deep seated attachments and conditioning started to reveal themselves in words, behaviour, mood swings… I projected my ideas on the way things should be, how people should think or act.
 My mind came to a juncture where I could no longer run away from the fundamental question - of whether I am ready for this change, digging deeper into decades of upbringing and neurosis.
 Can I truly let go of the way I had been seeing the world, everything that I have identified with the person that I am, the roles that I play in my life, the things that were supposed to make me happy / content?
 Can I release my clinging to "everything will be just fine if I just have this or do that…"?
 When I realised that my routine of nature walks and yoga practice have now become means of distractions from having to deal with the constant nagging restlessness .
 I had no choice but to own up to myself.